drtheuns/minor_riet/README.md

 You might want to use a virtualenvironment when setting up everything below.

 Building Dlib is fairly straightforward.
 You can read the details on this on Paul van Gent's blog, or you can google it.
 It basically requires the C++ Boost library to be build, and then you can build Dlib and install it for Python.
-If everything installed correctly, but you still get an `ImportError` when importing dlib, running `sudo ldconfig`.
+If everything installed correctly, but you still get an `ImportError` when importing dlib, running `sudo ldconfig` might solve this.

 SKlearn will already be installed if you're using [Anaconda](https://www.anaconda.com/).
 If not, `pip install sklearn` will do the trick. `pip install numpy` is sufficient for numpy as well.